State / Territory Benefits - Maryland

 Vessel Excise Tax: Active duty military personnel are exempt from the 5% vessel excise tax levied on the sale, resale or transfer of a vessel.
 The exemption is for not more than one year to current owners of vessels who are members of the armed services and who are serving on active duty.
 The exemption applies only to vessels currently registered elsewhere and brought into Maryland because of the duty transfer.
 New purchases are not exempt.

 State Tuition Waiver (STW): The State Tuition Waiver is available for Army National Guard Soldiers attending a "Partners in Education" institution.
 In order to apply, Soldiers must download the State Tuition Waiver form, have their Unit Commander sign the letter, and turn the completed document in to the finance office of their school.
 Most discounts range from 25% to 50% per semester.
-Tuition Waiver Document
+Click here for the Tuition Waiver Document.

 Eligibility: Maryland Army National Guard members.

-State Tuition Assistance Reimbursement (STAR): STAR is a program available to MDNG Soldiers whose tuition and fees are not 100% covered by STW and FTA.
+State Tuition Assistance Reimbursement (STAR): STAR is a program available to MDNG Soldiers whose tuition and fees are not 100% covered by STW and Federal Tuition Assistance (FTA).
 Service members can be reimbursed for these costs each semester.
 Service members are required to turn in the STAR form to the Education Office, signed by their unit commander, along with a copy of their schedule and bill, within 45 days after the start of the semester.
 No later than 60 days after the end of the semester, Service members are required to turn in their grades to the Education office for reimbursement.
-Please check with the Education office to obtain current reimbursement rates
+Please check with the Education office to obtain current reimbursement rates.
+Click here for the STAR reimbursement document.

 Eligibility: Maryland Army National Guard members.

-The Son or Daughter of a member of the United States Armed Forces who died or was 100 percent disabled as a direct result of military service;
+- The Son, Daughter, stepchild or surviving Spouse (who has not remarried) of a member of the United States Armed Forces who died or was 100 percent disabled as a direct result of military service;

-The Son, Daughter or surviving Spouse of a victim of the September 11, 2001 terrorist attack who died as a result of the attacks on the World Trade Center in New York City, the attack on the Pentagon in Virginia, or the crash of United Airlines Flight 93 in Pennsylvania;
+- The Son, Daughter, stepchild or surviving Spouse of a victim of the September 11, 2001 terrorist attack who died as a result of the attacks on the World Trade Center in New York City, the attack on the Pentagon in Virginia, or the crash of United Airlines Flight 93 in Pennsylvania;

-A POW/MIA of the Vietnam Conflict or his/her Son or Daughter
+- A resident who was delared a POW/MIA of the Vietnam Conflict or his/her Son, Daughter or stepchild

 Eligibility: Uniformed Services Members of the United States who served in Afghanistan, or contiguous air space as defined in federal regulations, on or after October 24, 2001, and before a terminal date to be prescribed by the United States Secretary of Defense; or in Iraq, or contiguous waters or air space as defined in federal regulations, on or after March 19, 2003, and before a terminal date to be prescribed by the United States Secretary of Defense, may apply for a scholarship if they are: